AidanNelson/YORB2020/README.md

 ![image of YORB television show](docs/images/yorb.png "YORB")

-**YORB2020** is a project built by a number of the current [Researchers in Residence](https://itp.nyu.edu/residents/) at ITP.
+**YORB2020** is a project built by a number of the current Researchers in Residence at New York University's [Interactive Telecommunications Program](https://itp.nyu.edu/).
 Inspired by YORB and created in response to the quarantine conditions of COVID-19, this project attempts to provide the ITP community with a shared virtual space to hang out, collaborate and work near each other.

-### Getting Involved:

-For more information about how the project is built and how you could be involved, take a look at [CONTRIBUTING.md](/docs/CONTRIBUTING.md).

 ### License:

-Still figuring it out...
-For the moment, please contact me if you want to use any part of this repo.
+Please contact me if you want to use any part of this repo.

 ### Credits